Table of Content

 ALTER DATABASE db_name SET EMERGENCY

-NOTE: If you cannot set the database in emergency mode, skip to the next solution.
+Note: If you are unable to set the database in Emergency mode, skip to the next solution.

 DBCC CHECKDB (‘database_name’)